perfanalytics/pose2sim/README.md

 - **From [Optitrack](https://optitrack.com/):** Exporting calibration will be available in Motive 3.2.
 In the meantime:
   - Calculate intrinsics with a board (see next section).
   - Use their C++ API [to retrieve extrinsic properties](https://docs.optitrack.com/developer-tools/motive-api/motive-api-function-reference#tt_cameraxlocation).
 Translation can be copied as is in your `Calib.toml` file, but TT_CameraOrientationMatrix first needs to be [converted to a Rodrigues vector](https://docs.opencv.org/3.4/d9/d0c/group__calib3d.html#ga61585db663d9da06b68e70cfbf6a1eac) with OpenCV.
 See instructions [here](https://github.com/perfanalytics/pose2sim/issues/28).
+  - Use the `Calib.toml` file as is and do not run Pose2Sim.calibration()
 - **From [Vicon](http://www.vicon.com/Software/Nexus):**
   - Copy your `.xcp` Vicon calibration file to the Pose2Sim `calibration` folder.
   - set `convert_from` to 'vicon' in your [User\Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Empty_project/User/Config.toml) file.
 No other setting is needed.